Snack-X/japan-railroad-plotter/README.md

 ## Data

 Source data is quite huge and not included on this repository.
-You should download source data by yourself and place them under `data_raw` directory.
+You should download source data by yourself and place them under `src/data` directory.

 * http://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N05-v1_3.html

-`data_raw` directory tree should look like this:
+`src/data` directory tree should look like this:

 ```
-data_raw/
+src/
-    japan-railway/
+    data/
         KS-META-N05-16.xml
         N05-16.xml
         N05-16_RailroadSection2.dbf